AdeolaMasturoh/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Readme file for more pointers and array
+This ia a readme file for C more pointers, array and string